Richard Puller von Hohenburg: Biography

+Richard Puller von Hohenburg was born, perhaps towards the end of the 1420s, second son to the wealthy noble Wirich II Puller von Hohenburg.
+A descendant of Konrad Hohenburg, Wirich had inherited much, but his political shrewdness and local reputation as an advisor ensured that the family's status only grew.
+It is a testament to his shrewdness that he and his son became citizens of Strasbourg in Alsace (in 1453 and 1454 respectively) in spite of Wirich's former allegiance to Bishop Wilhelm von Diest, despised within the city.
+Wirich probably arranged the younger Puller's marriage to one Sophie Bock, daughter of the wealthy Strasbourg magistrate Hans Konrad Bock, which took place in 1455.

+Wirich died sometime after 1454 and Richard's elder brother, Wirich III, was slain in battle in 1455, leaving Richard the only surviving male heir of the family.
+As head of the family, he first married off his sisters, but soon found himself embroiled in local feuds and trials.
+The details of these disputes are murky but they apparently reached such a pitch that he was stripped of the Löwenstein castle in 1457, an estate the family had held for generations in fealty to the Electorate of the Palatinate.

-In 1463, the Swiss noble Wirich von Berstett captured one of Puller's servants, a man named Ludwig Fischer, after he had been seen dressed in lavish clothes and with more money than his occupation would afford him.
+In 1463, the Swiss noble Wirich von Berstett captured one of Puller's servants, a man named Ludwig Fischer, after he had been seen dressed in lavish clothes and in possession of more money than his occupation would afford him.
 In early modern Europe, gifts of clothing were often used as evidence of offering improper sexual services, presented as either a token of love or a bribe from the paying participant.
 Under torture, Fischer revealed that Puller had romantically pursued him, an act he used to his advantage by blackmailing Puller for money and status.
 Puller was consequently stripped of his fiefs, which were transferred to the bishop of Strasbourg, Rupert of Palatinate-Simmern, but he was not put on trial.
 Shortly after, he was released from arrest.

 Though he had managed to evade prosecution this time, in 1474 Puller was again accused of sodomy.
 Puller's enemies even claimed that, in the interval between these charges, Puller had been so wary of discovery he had a servant who witnessed a sexual act drowned.
 Even against such a severe charge, Puller managed to evade negative consequences through the strategic manipulation of his social status.
-He procured, or else forged, letters of recommendation from far-off authorities, playing the local Alsatian nobles off against the secular imperial powers of the Holy Roman Empire.
+He procured, or else forged, letters of recommendation from far-off authorities, playing the local Alsatian nobles off against the imperial powers of the Holy Roman Empire.
 By 1476, Puller was released upon a set of conditions: confessing his misdeeds, giving up his properties, and monastic imprisonment.
-Puller fled from Alsace soon after, stripped of his Alsatian possessions, but fled before beginning a monastic life, intent on recovering his possessions.
+Puller was quickly stripped of his Alsatian possessions, but fled from Alsace before beginning a monastic life, intent on recovering these possessions.